FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Parameters**

-- contractAddr: contract address
+-contractAddr: contract address
-- func: function selector for the contract interface, four bytes in length。
+-func: function selector for contract interface, length is four bytes。
-- account: account address
+-account: account address
-- isOpen: whether to enable or disable permissions
+-isOpen: whether the permission is enabled or disabled

 **Return value**

-- result: If it is 0, the setting is successful。
+-result: If it is 0, the setting is successful。